alialib/alia/docs/the-context.md

 The context is designed to be extended with externally defined objects to give applications additional capabilities.
-All of the examples in this documentation use a `dom::context`, which is defined by the asm-dom wrapper. `dom::context` extends `alia::context` to add the ability to interact with asm-dom and control a portion of the DOM.
+All of the examples in this documentation use a `html::context`, which is defined by the asm-dom wrapper. `html::context` extends `alia::context` to add the ability to interact with asm-dom and control a portion of the DOM.